 The facts: Nalbandian wins in straight sets

 At the 2007 Paris Open, the round of 16 clash between Federer and Nalbandian was highly anticipated ever since the draw had been released.
-In fact, the Argentine had just beaten Federer in the final of the Madrid Open (1-6, 6-3, 6-4) en route to winning the title and, in this last week of the regular season, he was under the spotlight.
-If he was to win in Paris, the Argentine could still qualify for the Masters Cup, while Federer wanted to avenge his loss in Madrid.
+The Argentine had just beaten Federer in the final of the Madrid Open (1-6, 6-3, 6-4) en route to winning the title and, in this last week of the regular season, he was in the spotlight.
+If he were to win in Paris, the Argentine could still qualify for the Masters Cup, while Federer wanted to avenge his loss in Madrid.

 In the early rounds, Nalbandian had already made a strong impression, beating Nicolas Almagro and Carlos Moya in straight sets.
 Meanwhile, Federer, who had received a bye in the first round as a seeded player, had played only one match in which he needed three sets to beat Croatian giant Ivo Karlovic (6-3, 4-6, 6-3).

 Nalbandian made a great start, opening up a 5-2 lead.
 Federer managed to save five set points but could not prevent his opponent from winning the first set 6-4.